muslim-community/quran.co.com/content/en/_index.md

   title: "**Quran Recitations**"
   subtitle: "One click to download the full Quran"

+quranBook:
+  title: "**Quran Meanings Translations**"
+  subtitle: "One click to download the Quran meanings translation book"

 # banner
 banner:
   title: "**Quran recitations and translations from your favorite reciters in MP3 format**"